German Bestelmeyer: Style and influence

 Bestelmeyer was an outspoken advocate of traditionalist völkisch architecture.
 He was a member of the Munich School to which Paul Troost also belonged.
 In 1928, with Paul Schultze-Naumburg, Paul Schmitthenner and others, he founded "The Block", a group of architects in opposition to the modernist group Der Ring.

 Bestelmeyer was singled out for praise in 1931 by Schultze-Naumburg and in 1934, shortly after Adolf Hitler's rise to power, wrote an article in which he endorsed Alexander von Senger's criticism of Le Corbusier, described 1920s architecture as having become "soulless", and rejected flat roofs as unsuited to the climate in Germany.
 He was a member of both the Deutscher Werkbund and the antisemitic Militant League for German Culture.
 He became a Reich Cultural Senator in 1935.

 Nazi architecture

 Bestelmeyer brought von Senger to the Bavarian Academy and designed buildings such as the Luftwaffe office building on the Prinzregentenstraße in Munich, which were much praised at the time.
 However, he also designed a number of mostly Protestant churches, some of which met with official approval, and Hitler chose his design for the Mangfall Bridge, a girder bridge on two massive concrete pylons carrying one of the new Reichsautobahns, which was influential in its simple modernity and size.

 Funeral

 Bestelmeyer died in 1942 at the resort of Bad Wiessee.
-On Hitler's orders, his body was brought back to Munich and after lying in state in the Academy of Fine Arts, transferred for the state funeral to the light-court of the University of Munich which he had designed, with 300 members of the Hitler Youth in attendance.
+On Hitler's orders, his body was brought back to Munich and after lying in state in the Academy of Fine Arts, transferred for the state funeral to the light-court of the Ludwig-Maximilians-Universität München which he had designed, with 300 members of the Hitler Youth in attendance.